Why Having No Credit is the Same as Having Bad Credit

 Ultimately, my extremely expensive cheap car was a valuable lesson in why I couldn't ignore credit any longer.
 On top of maintaining timely auto loan payments, I opened a secured credit card, which I used regularly (and paid off immediately, thanks to the power of online banking).
 After the secured card graduated to a regular, unsecured card, I refinanced the car loan and opened a second card with a higher limit and better terms.

-To this day I make my payments on time and avoid carrying a balance.
-And that's basically it, but it's been enough to build a strong credit history and a high credit score.
-That credit score helped me buy a house and a new car (for my wife – the expensive cheap car, long since paid off, continues to be an inexplicably good investment).
+I made my payments on time and avoided carrying a balance whenever possible.
+And that was enough to build a strong credit history and a high credit score.
+That credit score eventually helped me buy a house and a new car.

 There are a lot of good reasons why you might want to avoid using credit.
 And if you've been burned by credit before, you may be especially inclined to live a plastic-free life from now on.
 But in the long run using credit responsibly will serve you much better.
 Take my word for it.